 Good manners and etiquette are learned, generally from one’s parents or guardians, and should be instilled from a young age.
 While we sometimes see a distinct lack of such deportment in younger generations, being taught good manners and using basic decorum in everyday life tends to have positive outcomes, earning respect, esteem, and likeability.

-There are forms of etiquette for various circumstances in life, such as in behavior in public places, etiquette whilst driving, how to act at a dinner party, however basic manners will go a long way in ensuring you are respected and liked by others.
+There are forms of etiquette for various circumstances in life, such as in behavior in public places, etiquette whilst driving. or how to act at a dinner party.
+However basic manners will go a long way in ensuring you are respected and liked by others.

 Basic manners will go a long way in ensuring you are respected and liked by others.

-Here are some basics of etiquette that should be used on a daily basis:
+Here are some basics of manners and etiquette for use daily basis:

 Basic Manners